JogoShugh/CoderDojoPonceSprings.TicTacToe/vNext/BACKLOG.md

 ## In Progress

+* Create exercise for showing who is the current player in a game
 * Create exercise for keeping track of personal head-to-head results scoreboard
 * Create exercise for displaying head-to-head reuslts on a global scoreboard as results become available

+# Prioritized

+## Exercises for CoderDojo Week 1

 * Create exercise for adding sound when a move is made (different for X and O)
   * Create exercise for allowing specifying a custom sound for each player

-# Prioritized

-## Exercises for CoderDojo Week 1

 * Create exercise for playing a cheer when a player wins on their screen and a boo or aww shucks on the losing player's screen
 * Create exercise for animating the drawing of a player's move